The Delaware Wave

-The Delaware Wave is a Gannett-owned English-language newspaper based in Bethany Beach, Delaware.
+The Delaware Wave was a Gannett-owned English-language newspaper based in Bethany Beach, Delaware.
 Seventeen staff members publish the weekly 11-inch by 17-inch newspaper, every Tuesday, and distribute it to the public on Wednesdays.
 It serves from Bethany Beach and Fenwick Island to Georgetown and Selbyville with local news.
 Online, it is known as Delmarva Now.
 Founded in 1999, it is one of three Gannett newspapers in Delaware that together have a circulation of approximately 22,000 per week.